Schwartzblat/BrenerBot/README.md

 1. Download BrenerBot onto your local machine.
 2. Configure config.json as [mentioned above](#configure-your-bot).
 3. Run BrenerBot and log in to WhatsApp.
+4. Remove .gitignore entries for WhatsApp auth files & configuration file (two first entries).
-4. Push all the files in the directory to Heroku's git.
+5. Push all the files in the directory to Heroku's git.

 🚧 Future versions will support GitHub deployment to simplify this process.